What is Fiedler’s Contingency Theory of Leadership?

 Moreover, Fiedler explained that task-oriented leaders are effective when the situation is either extremely favorable or extremely unfavorable.

-And, relationship-oriented leaders are effective in the situation partially or moderately favorable and unfavorable.
+Relationship-oriented leaders are effective in situations partially or moderately favorable and unfavorable.

 Advantages and Disadvantages of Fiedler’s Continency Model of Leadership

 - It is a flexible style of leadership.

 - It has an intuitive appeal as the right leader can choose the best style to lead their followers.

 - It is simple to understand that leaders must evaluate the situation and apply the correct leadership style.

 - Leaders can not change their leadership styles in different situations.

 - Situational leaders can divert attention away from long-term strategies which may affect the long-term goal achievement of the organization.